-14. Tick off an Australian wonder when you road trip two hours north-west of Townsville to Wallaman Falls – the highest permanent single drop waterfall in the country.
+15. Tick off an Australian wonder when you road trip two hours north-west of Townsville to Wallaman Falls – the highest permanent single-drop waterfall in the country.

 16. Cross your fingers and hope to find a nugget when you pan for gold at The Miner’s Cottage in Charters Towers.

 17. Make a day out of the outdoor gallery at the Jezzine Barracks.
-The recently renovated parklands has been decked out with a scenic coastal boardwalk, an ethno-botanical trail, and over 30 specially commissioned art installations commemorating the military and Aboriginal heritage of the site.
+The parklands are decked out with a scenic coastal boardwalk, ethnobotanical trail, and over 30 specially commissioned art installations commemorating the military and Aboriginal heritage of the site.

 19. Watch a cane fire burn in the sugar cane capital of Australia, Burdekin (crushing season starts in June and can run until the end of the year).